Costa Vicentina

 The famous southern coast — sea stacks, golden arches, hidden grottos.
 Go in spring or autumn to avoid the summer crowds.
 The west Algarve around Sagres stays wilder year-round and is a surf mecca.

-Everything you need to know for van travel in Portugal.
+Everything you need for van travel in Portugal.